$225.00 – $345.00

-The signed prints are made by the Artist with Archival Pigment ink on Museum paper.
+The signed prints are made by the artist with archival pigment ink on museum paper or canvas

-There is approximately a 1” border all the way around the image to accommodate the title & signature and room for mat edge.
+There is approximately a 1” border all the way around the images printed on museum paper, to accommodate the title & signature and room for mat edge.

 Each piece includes the story and the inspiration behind the image.

-The suggested frame sizes indicated here, are a general rule of thumb and not set in stone.
-There are a myriad of choices of mats, framing styles and materials.
+The suggested frame sizes indicated are a general rule of thumb and not set in stone.